g-fb/TwitchQt/README.md

 _Fork of https://github.com/jkbz64/TwitchQt_

-A simple Header-only Qt wrapper for the new Twitch.tv api(Helix) written using Qt5.
-It also supports TwitchEmotes, BTTV and FFZ.
+A simple Qt library for the new Twitch.tv api (Helix) written using Qt5.

 ## Requirements
 #### Qt5